 - Physical pain

 - Additional medical bills

 - Lost ability to work/lost earning capacity

 Each state has unique rules and procedures for medical malpractice claims.
 Thus, anyone considering filing such a claim should be properly informed about these rules.

-- Statute of limitations: The statute of limitations for bringing a medical malpractice claim in most states is between six months and two years.
+The statute of limitations for bringing a medical malpractice claim in most states is between six months and two years.
 If the lawsuit isn’t filed within this time frame, a court can dismiss the case no matter what the facts are.

-- Special notice requirements: Certain states dictate that patients must notify doctors of malpractice claims by submitting a basic description of the claim before filing a lawsuit.
+Certain states dictate that patients must notify doctors of malpractice claims by submitting a basic description of the claim before filing a lawsuit.

-- Special medical malpractice review panels: Several states will often require patients to submit all claims to a medical review panel.
+Several states will often require patients to submit all claims to a medical review panel.
 This group of experts will listen to arguments and evaluate evidence and expert testimony in order to determine whether there was malpractice.
 The panel’s conclusions can then be presented in court.

-- Expert testimony is required: Expert opinions are frequently a key component of a patient’s case.
+Expert opinions are frequently a key component of a patient’s case.
 A qualified expert and affidavit are generally needed at any trial.
 Although each state will have its own rules regarding who qualifies as a medical expert, anyone with professional experience in the given field would qualify as an expert.

-- Limits on damage awards: Certain states place limits on the total sum of money that can be granted to a patient who was a victim of medical malpractice.
+Certain states place limits on the total sum of money that can be granted to a patient who was a victim of medical malpractice.